"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Background Related Works

 Transitioning from human-powered Q\&A platforms, there is a growing trend of people increasingly embracing AI-powered tools to aid in their programming processes.
-According to SO's sentiment report in 2023, 70\% of the developers are already using or plan to use AI tools in their development process: 44\% use AI tools now and 26\% plan to soon~\cite{sentiment2023}.
-77\% feel favorable towards using AI tools as part of their development workflow, and 33\% see increasing productivity as the most important benefit of using AI tools as part of a development workflow.
-This trend has been significantly influenced by the advancements in Large Language Models, particularly publicly available tools.
-One noteworthy example is Github Copilot, which was announced on June 29, 2021, and offers various assistive features for programmers, including the conversion of code comments into executable code and autocompletion for code segments, repetitive sections, entire methods, and functions~\cite{copilot2023}.
+According to SO's sentiment report in 2023, 70\% of the developers are already using or plan to use AI tools in their development process~\cite{sentiment2023}.
+This trend has been significantly influenced by the advancements in LLM, particularly publicly available tools.
+One noteworthy example is Github Copilot, which was announced on June 29, 2021.
+Copilot, usually considered as an LLM-based code generation tool~\cite{vaithilingam2022expectation}, offers various assistive features for programmers, including the conversion of code comments into executable code and auto-completion for code segments, repetitive sections, entire methods, and functions~\cite{copilot2023}.

-While Copilot is designed as a proactive code assistant, the use of chatbots for coding purposes closely parallels the concept of Q\&A platforms.
-Launched on November 30, 2022, ChatGPT has made a substantial social impact.
-Users quickly began sharing their experiences and discussions on social media platforms, providing researchers with an opportunity to investigate user experiences.
-Given the novelty of this topic, researchers have just begun planning studies, but there were already many interesting works that we could learn from.